I’m working on my most ambitious project yet. I’m looking for answers to the fundamental innovation question: What defines a better product?

 Next, failure is never comfortable.
 Most entrepreneurs rush to pivot at the first sign of failure — too often without spending the requisite time learning why the failure occurred.
 A pivot without learning is a disguised “see what sticks” strategy — which is a recipe for going around in circles.

-And finally, too many entrepreneurs simply throw their half-baked solutions over the fence at customers — calling it an MVP or experiment.
-However, when customers encounter a half-baked MVP, they don’t turn into early adopters or testers, they leave.
+And finally, too many entrepreneurs throw their half-baked solutions over the fence at customers — calling it an MVP or experiment.
+However, when customers encounter a half-baked MVP, they don’t turn into early adopters or testers.
+They leave.

 We have to level up our game and start with better products.